Sujith8257/gitstory/README.md

 </p>

 <p align="center">
-  Transform your GitHub journey into a cinematic masterpiece with stunning visuals, personalized insights, and sharable snapshots.
+  Transform your GitHub or GitLab journey into a cinematic masterpiece with stunning visuals, personalized insights, and sharable snapshots.
 </p>

 <p align="center">